raphaelstolt/composer-travis-lint/.github/CONTRIBUTING.md

 # How to contribute

-Thanks for considering to contribute to the `composer-travis-lint`.
+Thanks for considering to contribute to `composer-travis-lint`.
 Please follow these simple guidelines:

 - All code __MUST__ follow the PSR-2 coding standard.
 Please see [PSR-2](http://www.php-fig.org/psr/psr-2/) for more details.